Open topic with navigation

 ping-timeout database option, where

 n is the timeout interval in seconds.
 NuoDB recommends an interval timeout of 60 seconds or greater.
-When network communication with a process times out, the process is evicted from the database by its peers.
-See Database Options.
+For more information on

 heartbeatPeerTimeout property, in the

-NUODB_HOME/etc/default.properties file, to an interval of 60 seconds or greater.
-Brokers and agents ping their connected peer(s) periodically.
+NUODB_HOME/etc/default.properties file, is set to an interval of 60 seconds or greater.
+Brokers ping their connected peer(s) periodically.
 A peer sends a warning to its agent log if it does not receive acknowledgement of its initial ping after 10 seconds and then continually after that.
 See Host Properties (default.properties).

 The default behavior,